MarcialRosales/maven-concourse-pipeline/README.md

 ## Tutorial

-We have built a step by step tutorial on how to build a standard Java Continuous Integration pipeline.
+We have built a step by step tutorial on how to build a standard Continuous Integration pipeline to build java applications.
 We will dedicate a branch to perform each step.
 The main or master branch is dedicated to the chapter 00 where we set up Concourse.

 ### 00 - Set up Concourse